 - Digitisation of pre-Reformation Council Registers

-Aberdeen City and Aberdeenshire Archives are pleased to announce that the first 25 volumes of Aberdeen's council registers, dating from 1398 to 1563, are in the process of being digitised by the National Records of Scotland (NRS).
+Aberdeen City and Aberdeenshire Archives are pleased to announce that the first 25 volumes of Aberdeen's council registers, dating from 1398 to 1563, have been digitised by the National Records of Scotland (NRS).

 These records form the backbone of the City's collections, and are not only oldest, but most complete council minutes in Scotland forming an almost continuous run from 1398 up to the present day.
 In collaboration with the NRS and the University of Aberdeen the digitisation of these records will widen access and awareness of this unique collection.
 In the long term, the aim is to provide transcriptions, translations, and contextual information for each entry.
 With over 16,000 pages to be digitised, the associated metadata, and a user-friendly and accessible site to be arranged, the project is still in the very early stages.